 Situated on the western shore of Lake Geneva and surrounded by stunning snow-capped mountains, Geneva is a perfect city to explore on foot.
 A cosmopolitan city with a global consciousness, Geneva’s international appeal is hard to resist.

 Often mistaken as the Swiss capital, Geneva is the second largest city in beautiful Switzerland.
-Acting as an international base for a number of world recognised organisations such as the International Red Cross, the World Trade Organization and the World Health Organization, Geneva is known for both its welcoming tolerance and its state-of-the-art research.
+Acting as an international base for a number of world recognised organisations such as the International Red Cross, the World Trade Organisation and the World Health Organisation, Geneva is known for both its welcoming tolerance and its state-of-the-art research.

 Along the pedestrianised, cobbled streets of the Old Town there are many historical highlights to explore including the Cathédrale St-Pierre presented alongside the International Museum of the Reformation, as well as the popular city square, Place du Bourg-de-Four, with its lovely cafés, boutiques and restaurants.

 The bohemian Quartier des Grottes is a unique gem behind the immaculate cityscape of Geneva we often associate with.
 It is a must-visit, abuzz with lively neighbourhood bars, theatres and Parisian-style cafés.

 Perfect if you’re looking for:

 The Swiss are known for their efficiency and Geneva’s public transportation system is testimony to that fact.
 While the Old Town can easily be navigated by foot, there is also an extensive network of buses and trams in the city.

 Bicycles are also a popular option for seeing the sites and can be rented free of charge from the Genèveroule scheme.

 Cosmopolitan at heart, Geneva offers an international spectrum of dining options.
 With a nod to French influence, dining in Geneva is often refined, but can be expensive.